emipa606/JustBetterPawnGeneration/README.md

 Update of The13thRonins mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1330474055

-- Now uses https://steamcommunity.com/sharedfiles/filedetails/?id=2251669099]More Backstories instead of bundling the Rainbeau Flambe's Editable Backstories and Names
+- No longer have any specific dependencies since backstories can be patched like any other def
-- The option of having pawn capable of any work is removed since its better implemented in https://steamcommunity.com/sharedfiles/filedetails/?id=1803932954]More Than Capable by Charlotte
+- The option of having pawn capable of any work is better implemented in https://steamcommunity.com/sharedfiles/filedetails/?id=1803932954]More Than Capable by Charlotte
-- If you would like to change the commonality of the traits I recommend https://steamcommunity.com/sharedfiles/filedetails/?id=2296404655]Vanilla Traits Expanded by Oskar Potocki
+- If you would like to change the commonality of the traits use https://steamcommunity.com/sharedfiles/filedetails/?id=2296404655]Vanilla Traits Expanded by Oskar Potocki

 - Added an option to ignore vanilla backstories, since they do not have the full amount of skill-points
 - Added an option to select the minimum spawning age of pawns